Protechas/AnalyzerPlus/README.md

 Click the 'Export' button on the toolbar.

-Choose the desired file format (CSV or JSON).
+Choose the CSV file format.

 Select the save location and file name.